LukasZahradnik/PyNeuraLogic/docs/language.rst

 |

-Relations are created via object :code:`Relation` that can be imported from :code:`neuralogic.core`.
+Relations are created via object :code:`Relation` that can be imported from :code:`neuralogic`.

 .. tip::